triestpa/Guttenberg-Search/README.md

 ```
 <br>

-### Try it out
+### 7.3 - Try it out

 Open `localhost:8080` in your web browser, you should see a simple search interface with paginated results.
 Try typing in the top search bar to find matches from different terms.

 ![preview webapp](https://cdn.patricktriest.com/blog/images/posts/elastic-library/sample_4_0.png)

 > You **do not* have to re-run the `docker-compose up` command for the changes to take effect.
-The local `public` directory is mounted to our Nginx fileserver container, so frontend changes on the local system will be automatically reflected within the containerized app.
+The local `public` directory is mounted to our Nginx fileserver container, so frontend changes on the local system will be automatically reflected in the containerized app.

 If you try clicking on any result, nothing happens - we still have one more feature to add to the app.

-## Page Previews
+## 8 - Page Previews

 It would be nice to be able to click on each search result and view it in the context of the book that it's from.

-### Add Elasticsearch Query
+### 8.0 - Add Elasticsearch Query

 First, we'll need to define a simple query to get a range of paragraphs from a given book.